RPA vs. API: How to Choose the Right Tool for Your Process

 Let’s start with the definitions of both of these tools and how they will support your transformation goals:

-API: An API is a pre-defined set of rules or protocols that allow applications to share information back and forth.
+An API is a pre-defined set of rules or protocols that allow applications to share information back and forth.
 Think of it as a common language that applications can use to exchange information.
-Modern software platforms use these protocols to enable integrations with different types of solutions easily.
+Modern software systems use these protocols to enable integrations with different types of solutions easily.
 APIs give you the flexibility to simplify the design, administration, and use of your integrations.

 When to Use RPA vs. API: